AinsleyNealColina/Colina-2ECEA-PA4/README.md

 Steps:
 ## Problem 1:Data Frames
-1.Before we start we must load the excel file and import pandas as pd
+1.Before we start we must import pandas as pd and load the excel file.

 ```python
 #To be able to read the excel file